Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇹🇭 Thailand partly open

 Licence type Payment Services Act 2019 Digital Payment Token (DPT) service licence, held as a Standard (SPI) or Major Payment Institution (MPI) - most crypto firms are MPIs.
 Plus the newer DTSP regime (FSMA 2022 Part 9) and a finalised (not-yet-legislated) stablecoin issuer framework.
 Digital Asset Business licence under the Emergency Decree on Digital Asset Businesses B.E.
 2561 (2018), as amended (most significantly by an April 2025 amendment extending extraterritorial scope).
-Distinct categories: Digital Asset Exchange, Digital Asset Broker, Digital Asset Dealer, ICO Portal, and Digital Asset Fund Manager, each with its own capital tier and asset-keeping vs. non-asset-keeping sub-conditions.
+Categories, each with its own capital tier: Digital Asset Exchange, Digital Asset Broker, Digital Asset Dealer, ICO Portal, Digital Asset Fund Manager, Digital Asset Advisory Service and Digital Asset Custodial Wallet Provider.

 Regulator Monetary Authority of Singapore (MAS) - central bank and integrated regulator; administers the PSA, the DTSP regime, the SFA and the stablecoin framework.